Dementamania

-Dementamania, also stylized as DementaMania, is a 2013 British horror film that was directed by Kit Ryan.
+Dementamania, also stylised as DementaMania, is a 2013 British horror film that was directed by Kit Ryan.
 The film had its world premiere on 23 August 2013 at the London FrightFest Film Festival and stars Sam Robertson as a software analyst that finds himself possibly going mad after receiving an insect bite.

 Synopsis

 On the morning of Friday the 13th, 2013 software analyst Edward Arkham (Sam Robertson) is bitten by a hornet, marking the beginning of a disastrous day.
 Several of his bosses and co-workers make mention to Edward leaving the department and possibly losing his job and to make matters worse, the insect bite is beginning to turn into a terrible rash.
 Throughout all of this Edward seems to be followed by the strange Nicholas LeMarchand (Vincent Regan), who appears to know everything that Edward is feeling or thinking.